Veropedia

-Veropedia was a free, advertising-supported online encyclopedia launched in late October 2007.
-It was taken down in January 2009, pending creation of a new version.
+Veropedia was a free, advertising-supported online encyclopedia launched in 2007.

 Veropedia editors chose Wikipedia articles that met the site's reliability standards; information was then scraped, or chosen by an automatic process, and thereafter a stable version of the article was posted on Veropedia.

 Any improvements required for articles to reach a standard suitable for Veropedia had to be done on Wikipedia itself.
-This model was intended to provide benefits to both projects: Wikipedia's open nature and large volume, and Veropedia's stability and perpetuity.
+This model was intended to improve the quality of both projects.